Liquid-Prep/LiquidPrep-Hardware/README.md

 1. **[Arduino UNO](https://www.arduino.cc/)**:

-   Please go through the [Arduino UNO setup documentation](./Arduino%20UNO/User-Manual.pdf) for stepwise instructions on how to setup the sensor device.
+   Please go through the [Arduino UNO setup documentation](./Arduino%20UNO/User-Manual.pdf) for stepwise instructions on how to setup the Arduino based sensor device.

 2. **[ESP32](http://esp32.net/)**:

-   Setup documentation coming soon.
+   Please see the [ESP32 setup video](https://youtu.be/EU28Z_lu67w) for stepwise instructions on how to setup the ESP32 based sensor device.